National Taiwan University of Science and Technology: History

 After more than thirty years of growth and evolution, under the outstanding leadership of successive presidents, nowadays, the Taiwan Tech has become one of the 11 top universities in Taiwan, and has been recognized by all sectors of society for its academic and practical achievements in such areas as cooperation with industry, promotion of entrepreneurship and technology licensing.
 The university is considered the best technical university in Taiwan.
-The achievements made by the university in the technical and design departments has made it well recognized among the Asian universities as well.
-In July 2019, administrators at National Pingtung University of Science and Technology, National Yunlin University of Science and Technology, and NTUST stated that they would look into a merger of the three schools.
+The achievements made by the university in the technical and design departments has made it well recognized among the Asian universities as well.In 2018, NTUST established the Polytechnic University Taiwan - Paraguay (UPTP) in Asunción, the capital of Paraguay, with NTUST providing teaching assistance.
+In 2023, NTUST received the campus of Hwa Hsia University of Technology then established Huaxia Campus of NTUST in Zhonghe District, New Taipei City.